Types and Operations

 we surround it with quotation marks so that the computer knows it is text, not code.

-We may use "
+We may use pairs of "

 or '

-.
 Note, these are both straight quotes.

 Curvy quotes like “